July 9, 2018

 USC School of Cinematic Arts

 Ostrow School of Dentistry of USC (except the DDS, B.S./DH)

 USC Price School of Public Policy

 USC Viterbi School of Engineering

 USC Thornton School of Music

-USC Dornsife College of Letters, Arts and Sciences graduate students (USC Dornsife College undergraduates have a variation on the process, described in paragraph c. below).
+USC Dornsife College of Letters, Arts and Sciences graduate students

 a.
 The department chair at their discretion may review the matter personally or conduct a formal hearing through an ad hoc or standing committee.
 The hearing committee is appointed by the department chair and consists of a faculty member from outside the involved department or academic unit, a student, a faculty member of the appealing student’s choice, and two faculty members from the department or academic unit.
 A written decision will be given to the student after the department chair’s decision or the hearing committee decision.
 Normally a decision should be sent to the student within approximately 15 days after the hearing.
 This time may be extended if necessary.
 The student should be informed in writing if the decision will be delayed.